Skip to main content

 The Queer Studies sequence will not appear on a student's transcript.
 Students will instead receive a certificate of completion.

-How Do I Add the Certificate?
+How Do I Add the Concentration?

 Interested students should meet with the WGSS academic advisor to develop a Plan of Study.
-Please use the following link to apply for the QSC: Apply now
+Please use the following link to apply for the QSC: Apply Now

 Student Learning Outcomes